Praqma/traefik-bitbucker-docker-demo/README.md

 ## Run

-`docker-compose -f traefik-compose.yml -f postrges-compose.yml -f bitbucket-compose.yml up -d`
+`docker-compose up -d`

+* Container restart policies are set to `unless-stopped` so they will be restarted on a reboot unless specifically stopped.

 ## Access
 * Traefik Dashboard: http://localhost:8080